Vote By Mail

 You can track your mail-in ballot every step of the way by signing up for Where’s My Ballot?

 - You will receive your mail ballot between 29 and 7 days before Election Day

 - Follow instructions for marking (voting) on your mail ballot

 - Place marked (voted) ballot in official return envelope and seal it

-- If you mailed your ballot and forgot to sign the outside of the envelope, please use this form to send your signature to us
+- If you mailed your ballot and forgot to sign the outside of the envelope or if your signature could not be verified on your return envelope, please use this form to send your signature to us

-You must SIGN AND DATE the envelope or this form, so your ballot can be counted!
+You must SIGN AND DATE your return envelope or the form referenced above for your ballot to be counted!